Glossary

 API Modify Batch

-A feature that allows administrators to perform bulk updates or changes to multiple APIs simultaneously.
-This includes enabling/disabling APIs, modifying authentication settings, updating API metadata, and applying consistent configurations across selected APIs for efficient management.
+A feature for administrators to perform bulk updates to multiple APIs, including enabling/disabling, modifying authentication settings, updating metadata, and applying consistent configurations across selected APIs for efficient management.

 API RESP distribution

-A report that visualizes the distribution of API response statuses (e.g., success, client error, server error) over a given time period.
-It helps administrators identify trends in API performance, detect anomalies, and optimize backend processing.
+A report that visualizes the distribution of API response statuses (e.g., success, errors) over a given time period, helping administrators optimize performance and detect anomalies.

 API Scope

-A granular level of access control that defines the specific operations or data an API Client can perform or access.
-API Scopes are used to limit API usage to predefined functionalities, ensuring secure and precise permission management within API Groups or individual APIs.
+A granular level of access control that defines the specific operations or data an API Client can perform or access, limiting API usage to predefined functionalities and ensuring secure and precise permission management within API Groups or individual APIs.

 Approval Flow Settings

-A feature that allows administrators to configure and manage the workflow for approving requests, such as API publishing, client account creation, or API authorization.
+A feature for administrators to configure and manage workflows for approving requests, such as API publishing, client account creation, or API authorization.

 Application Forms

-A feature that facilitates the management and submission of requests related to API usage, such as API publishing, client account creation, and API authorization.
+A feature that facilitates managing and submitting requests related to API usage, such as API publishing, client account creation, and API authorization.
 Application Forms streamline the approval process by allowing administrators to review, approve, or reject requests within the platform.

 Applications